ralphjsmit/laravel-seo/README.md

 Currently there aren't that many SEO-packages for Laravel and the available ones are quite complex to set up and very decoupled from the database.
 They only provided you with helpers to generate the tags, but you still had to use those helpers: nothing was generated automatically and they almost do not work out of the box.

-This package generates **valid and useful meta tags straight out-of-the-box**, with limited initial configuration, whilst still providing a simple, but powerful API to work with.
+This package generates **valid and useful meta tags straight out-of-the-box**, with limited initial configuration, while still providing a simple, but powerful API to work with.
 It can generate:

 1. Title tag (with sitewide suffix)
 2. Meta tags (author, description, image, robots, etc.)
 3. OpenGraph Tags (Facebook, LinkedIn, etc.)
 4. Twitter Tags
-5. Structured data (Article, Breadcrumbs and FAQPage)
+5. Structured data (Article, Breadcrumbs, FAQPage, or any custom schema)
 6. Favicon
 7. Robots tag
 8. Alternates links tag